“I like a good challenge”

 MP: My dream job as a child: I wanted to be a medical doctor.

 MP: Both.
 Well not at the same time, they’re different holiday seasons, but in summer I am always in Croatia.
 I go to the coast and I think by now we have been to all different parts of Croatia many times.
-I like camping, so we go always with the camping wagon.
-I just love that disconnect from the high tech and then really being in the nature and doing something very different.
+I like camping, so we go always on the camping wagon.
+I just love that disconnect from the high tech and then really being in nature and doing something very different.
 Even though these days Wi-Fi is pretty good also in the camping places, so I have to do some calls sometimes.
-But I like also Switzerland, because I like hiking.
+But I like also Switzerland because I like hiking.
 When it’s nice weather, almost every weekend we are somewhere in Switzerland for hiking.
 We like skiing, so I do combine both at different seasons.

 What do you find more stressful: homeschooling your two children or running a company?